rgasper/battery-dev/README.md

 - Jupyter Lab: a flexible and highly adopted entrypoint for writing & debugging python code
 - Data Version Control (DVC): fully defined workflows and easy data sharing when combined with the cloud
 - Plotly: you can make plots with huge numbers of data points that have pan & zoom.
 Enough said.
+- PyTorch: This was an opportunity to learn it